Infineon/mtb-example-psoc6-security/README.md

 ## Return Merchandise Authorization (RMA) mode
 This feature demonstrates how to transition the PSoC™ 61/62 MCU from "SECURED"/”SECURED_WITH_DEBUG” to the "RMA" lifecycle stage.
 The RMA lifecycle stage can be used by customers to return the parts to Infineon for failure analysis.

-**CAUTION:** After transitioning the PSoC™ 62 MCU into RMA stage, it cannot be transitioned back into other lifecycle stages.
+**CAUTION:** After transitioning the PSoC™ 62 MCU into RMA stage, it cannot be converted back into other lifecycle stages.

 To transition a device to the RMA stage, you must have access to the following:
 - The device unique ID (12 bytes)